Abu al-Khasib: Biography

 Abu al-Khasib was from Sind.
 According to Ibn Isfandiyar, he had been a client (mawali) of Muthanna ibn al-Hajjaj ibn Qutayba ibn Muslim.
-He is first mentioned in 755, when he was sent by Abbasid Caliph Mansur as his chamberlain to Abu Muslim Khurasani to calculate what he had acquired by defeating Abdullah ibn Ali, the Caliph's uncle.
-When Abu Muslim refused to hand over the wealth, Abu al-Khasib returned to Mansur and told him about Abu Muslim's intention.
+He is first mentioned in 755, when he was sent by Abbasid Caliph Mansur as his chamberlain to Abu Muslim Khurasani to calculate what he had acquired by defeating Abdullah ibn Ali, the caliph's uncle.
+When Abu Muslim refused to hand over the wealth, Abu al-Khasib returned to Mansur and told him about Abu Muslim's intentions.
 This sowed the seeds of distrust between the caliph and Abu Muslim, ultimately leading to Abu Muslim's execution a few months later.
-Abu al-Khasib also helped Ma'n ibn Za'ida to go into hiding and sought protection for him, ultimately helping him in gaining indemnity from prosecution.
+Abu al-Khasib also helped Ma'n ibn Za'ida to go into hiding and sought protection for him, helping him in gaining indemnity from prosecution.

 In 759, Dabuyid Ispahbadh of Tabaristan, Khurshid, rebelled killing Muslims living in Tabaristan.
 In response, Mansur sent Abu al-Khasib, along with Khazim ibn Khuzaymah and Rawh ibn Hatim against him.
 They besieged and ultimately conquered his fortress.
 Khurshid later committed suicide by taking poison.
 Abu al-Khasib was appointed as governor of Tabaristan, a position he held until 763.

 Although no coins are known from Abu al-Khasib's tenure as governor of Tabaristan, he is known to have built a great mosque in the city of Sari, probably in 761.
-He may have been same as Abdul Hamid, father of al-Khasib who was governor of Egypt during the reign of Harun ar-Rashid, although this is uncertain.
 Abu al-Khasib also ordered the excavation of Abu al-Khasib canal in Basra, named after him, which in turn gave its name to the present-day Abu Al-Khaseeb District.